animenerdX3/software_engineering_comp/readme.md

 - Tutorial text should start at 30px x 25px

 Hey its yannick
-for animation, one idea is to make the mob and animation instead of an image
+for animation, one idea is to make the mob an animation instead of an image

-Hey, it's ya boi, Peter
-So finna see if I can work on the collision and prolly working on the camera.
-I'll also look at how we can either create projectiles or create enemies.
-One or the other.
-I prolly wont but this is a goal for me k thanks >///3///<
+Changelog:
+- Created Enemy
+- Changed Height of Level Room To A More Realistic Height
+- Created Projectile

+TODO:
+- Implement gravity and collision to enemy
+- Implement collision to projectile
+- Clean up projectiles, camera, and physics
+- FIX COLLISION
+- Fix Pause Menu